sap-tutorials/Tutorials/tutorials/fiori-tools-generate-project/fiori-tools-generate-project.md

 |  **What is the module name for your application?**           | **`myfioriapp`**
 |  **What is the title for your application?**           | **`Manage Products`**
 |  **What is the namespace for your application?**    | **`Namespace1`**
-|  **What is the description for your application?**          | **`Fiori elements application for managing Products`**
+|  **What is the description for your application?**          | **`SAP Fiori elements application for managing products`**
 |  **Choose your project folder**   | Click the folder selection icon and select where to save your project.

 Click **Finish**.

 At this point, your application folder will be generated based on the input from above.

 Once your project has been generated, you will have the option to add it to your existing workspace.
-Verify that your project has been created and it looks similar to this:
+Verify that your project has been created and looks similar to this:

 !![VSCode Project Folder](t2-project-structure.png)